English

 Medium volume

-Often a good transition point for OEM programs
+Often a practical fit for developing OEM programs

 High volume